30 August 2019 version

-Janet wakes up early, and wakes the children.
+Janet wakes up early and she wakes the children.
 They shower, eat, and dress.
-There’s a lot to do, and they have to go meet their father at the airport.
+There’s a lot to do and they have to go meet their father at the airport.
 He’s been gone so long, but he’s coming home today.
 An hour later they’re ready and getting into the dual-cab flat-bed truck, the only road vehicle they have on their farm, to go to meet the flight he’s on.

-They timed it well, the flight is on time and it arrives only a few minutes after they arrive at the airport.
-It taxis to near the terminal, and the airport trucks go out to where it stops.
+They timed it well as the flight is on time and it arrives only a few minutes after they arrive at the airport.
+It moves to near the terminal and the airport trucks go out to where it stops.
 The steps and service trucks are quickly in place.

 Slowly the small family walks out to meet him.
-The local airline office manager meets them at the coffin and he helps to open the lid, it’s been secured whilst in flight.
-Janet looks in, and nods yes on recognising the face of her husband.
+The local airline office manager meets them at the coffin and he helps to open the lid as it’s been secured whilst in flight.
+Janet looks in and nods yes on recognising the face of her husband.
 At her nod the coffin is closed again.

 He wasn’t supposed to be coming home this way, not at all.
-Damn it, he was a civilian contractor, not a soldier, he’d left all that behind when they got married.
+Damn it, he was a civilian contractor not a soldier as he’d left all that behind when they got married.
 But his military background was useful in some of the civilian organisations which worked with the military over there, so he took the job offer.
 It paid well and the drought had destroyed the crops three years in a row.
-The pay was too good to let go, the three year contract would pay off the mortgage on the farm and put money in the bank.
+The pay was too good to let go as the three year contract would pay off the mortgage on the farm and put money in the bank.
 It did do that, and he had only three months to go before he was coming home, and now he comes home this way, like she so feared.

 The manager asks, “Excuse me, Ma’am, have you arranged the hearse?
 I don’t see it!”

 She turns to him, “We can’t afford that.
-I’ve our truck over in the car-park.
+I’ve our truck over in the car park.
 We’ll take him home ourselves.”
-He slowly nods, and asks for the keys and registration number.
+He slowly nods as he asks for the keys and registration number.
 He gives the keys and number plate to one of the other staff.
-A few minutes later their truck is driven up to near the plane, and the ground crew move the coffin on to the truck.
+A few minutes later their truck is driven up to near the plane and the ground crew move the coffin onto the truck.
 They tie it down well.
 The family gets in and drives away, going home together.